icopy-site/awesome/docs/awesome/awesome-drupal.md

 - [Views](https://www.drupal.org/project/views) - Allows administrators and site designers to create, manage, and display lists of content.
 - [Panels](https://www.drupal.org/project/panels) - Allows a site administrator to create customized layouts for multiple uses.
 - [Panelizer](https://www.drupal.org/project/panelizer) - Allows a site administrator to create customized layouts for multiple uses.
-- [Pathauto](https://github.com/nirgn975/awesome-drupal/blob/master/https://www.drupal.org/project/pathauto) - The Pathauto module automatically generates URL/path aliases for various kinds of content (https://github.com/nirgn975/awesome-drupal/blob/master/nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.
+- [Pathauto](https://www.drupal.org/project/pathauto) - The Pathauto module automatically generates URL/path aliases for various kinds of content (nodes, taxonomy terms, users) without requiring the user to manually specify the path alias.
 - [Ctools](https://www.drupal.org/project/ctools) - This suite is primarily a set of APIs and tools to improve the developer experience.
 - [Search API](https://www.drupal.org/project/search_api) - Provides a framework for easily creating searches on any entity known to Drupal, using any kind of search engine.
 - [Slick](https://www.drupal.org/project/slick) - Slick is a powerful and performant slideshow/carousel solution leveraging Ken Wheeler's Slick carousel.
 See http://kenwheeler.github.io/slick
-- [Token](https://github.com/nirgn975/awesome-drupal/blob/master/https://www.drupal.org/project/token) - Provides additional tokens not supported by core (https://github.com/nirgn975/awesome-drupal/blob/master/most notably fields), as well as a UI for browsing tokens.
+- [Token](https://www.drupal.org/project/token) - Provides additional tokens not supported by core (most notably fields), as well as a UI for browsing tokens.
 - [Ubercart](https://www.drupal.org/project/ubercart) - Ubercart is the most popular Drupal E-Commerce platform for your website.
 It implements everything you need to start selling products online.
-- [Rules](https://github.com/nirgn975/awesome-drupal/blob/master/https://www.drupal.org/project/rules) - The Rules module allows site administrators to define conditionally executed actions based on occurring events (https://github.com/nirgn975/awesome-drupal/blob/master/known as reactive or ECA rules).
+- [Rules](https://www.drupal.org/project/rules) - The Rules module allows site administrators to define conditionally executed actions based on occurring events (known as reactive or ECA rules).
 - [Entity API](https://www.drupal.org/project/entity) - Extends the entity API of Drupal core in order to provide a unified way to deal with entities and their properties.
 - [Entity cache](https://www.drupal.org/project/entitycache) - Puts core entities into Drupal's cache API.
 - [elFinder file manager](https://www.drupal.org/project/elfinder) - elFinder is a open source AJAX file manager